Symmetric observations without symmetric causal explanations: Proof via counterexample

-\paragraph*{The distribution.---} The example that we use comes from the study of quantum nonlocality in networks \cite{TavakoliPozas2022} in the triangle scenario.
-It is the family of distributions of the form given in Eq.~\eqref{eq:prob} with $E_1=E_1^c\approx0.1753$ (the exact form of $E_1^c$ is given in Appendix \ref{app:E_1c}) and $E_2=-1/3$.
-For these values of $E_1$ and $E_2$, positivity of Eq.~\eqref{eq:prob} for any $a,b,c$ fixes $E_3=E_3^c\approx-0.5260$.
-However, our proof technique does not use this information, so when we consider different values of $E_1$ and $E_2$ later on, the proofs will hold for any value of $E_3$ that leads to a well-defined probability distribution.
-Appendix~\ref{app:model} contains a triangle-local model for this distribution (see also Ref.~\cite{gisin2020}).
+Below we demonstrate that symmetries in the observed statistics cannot be exploited to assume analogous symmetries in the causal models that produce those statistics.
+In order to do so, a single counterexample suffices.
+The example that we use comes from the study of quantum nonlocality in networks \cite{TavakoliPozas2022} in the triangle scenario.
+It is the family of distributions of the form given in Eq.~\eqref{eq:prob} with $E_1=E_1^c\approx0.1753$ (the exact form of $E_1^c$, which is the largest value of $E_1$ for which a distribution with $E_2=-1/3$ is known to have a triangle-local model, is given in Appendix \ref{app:E1c}) and $E_2=-1/3$.
+For $E_2=-1/3$, the positivity of Eq.~\eqref{eq:prob} for any $a,b$ and $c$ fixes $E_3=-3E_1$, so in the case that we will consider we will have $E_3\approx-0.5260$.
+However, our proof technique does not use the information about $E_3$, so when we consider different values of $E_1$ and $E_2$ later on, the proofs extracted will hold for any value of $E_3$ that leads to a well-defined probability distribution.

-\paragraph*{Proof for $E_1\,{=}\,E_1^c$, $E_2\,{=}\,{-}1/3$.---} We will prove the impossibility of generating any distribution \eqref{eq:prob} for $E_1=E_1^c$ and $E_2=-1/3$ with symmetric realizations in the triangle scenario via reduction to the absurd.
-Thus, let us initially assume that the distribution admits a realization, i.e., that there exists a source of bipartite physical systems $\omega$, and a measurement device characterized by the effect $e$ that produces a classical bit out of processing two input systems, which, when three copies of each are arranged in the triangle-like structure of Fig.~\ref{fig:triangle}, the possible outcomes are produced according to Eq.~\eqref{eq:prob} with $E_1=E_1^c$ and $E_2=-1/3$.
-If that were indeed the case, one could take not just three but, say, seven copies of the source and the measurement device, and arrange them forming a heptagon, as in Fig.~\ref{fig:inflation}.
-In this scenario, the measurements produce outcomes $a_0,\dots,a_6\in\{-1,1\}^7$ according to a distribution $p_\text{inf}(a_0,\dots,a_6)$.
+We will prove the impossibility of generating the distribution \eqref{eq:prob} for $E_1=E_1^c$ and $E_2=-1/3$ with symmetric realizations in the triangle scenario via reduction to the absurd.
+Thus, let us initially assume that the distribution admits a realization, i.e., that there exists a source of bipartite physical systems $\omega$ and a measurement device characterized by the effect $e$ that produces a classical bit out of processing two input systems, which, when three copies of each are arranged in the triangle-like structure of Fig.~\ref{fig:triangle}, the possible outcomes are produced according to Eq.~\eqref{eq:prob} with $E_1=E_1^c$ and $E_2=-1/3$.
+If that were indeed the case, one could take not just three but an arbitrary number of copies of the source and the measurement device and arrange them to form a polygon (see Fig.~\ref{fig:inflation}).
+In the following we choose to use seven copies of the sources and of the measurement devices, creating a heptagon-like structure.
+We choose this number because, for this specific distribution, it is the smallest number of copies that leads to a contradiction.
+For other distributions or structures, the smallest number of copies needed to observe a contradiction may vary.